 ZacksTrade is a discount broker run by the team behind Zacks.com.
 ZacksTrade offers a variety of compelling tool.
 The question is – how do they compare to other prominent brokers in the space?

 If you’ve been using Zacks for your security research, you already know about this investment guru.
-Zacks was founded by Len Zacks in 1978 is known as a respected source for stock research and analysis.
+Zacks was founded by Len Zacks in 1978 is known as a respected source for stock research and analysis, similar to The Motley Fool and Investors Business Daily.
 The people behind Zacks Research have recently launched an online discount broker called ZacksTrade.
 Let’s take a look under the hood.

 At ZacksTrade, equity trades are 1¢ each, with a $3 minimum.
 Stocks below $1 cost 1% of principal.
 Penny stocks also have the $3 minimum.
 The broker-dealer doesn’t charge anything extra to use a live representative over the phone to place an order, and this is very rare in the brokerage world.

 ZacksTrade has an unusual commission schedule for options.
 The first contract in a trade is $3, and each additional derivative is 75¢.
 Amazingly, there is no charge at all for assignments or exercises.